MediaComem/comem-webdev/subjects/angular-leaflet/README.md

 ```
 > You can try some of the options [here][map-options]

-Then bind this object to the `default` attribute of the directive:
+Then bind this object to the `defaults` attribute of the directive:

 ```html
 <leaflet [...] `defaults="map.defaults"`></leaflet>